ultimachine/Einsy-Rambo/readme2.txt

 remove third resistor from vref.

+UNKNOWN STATUS
 add angle mask stop slots under driver?

 add vcc polygon back to supply layer

+FIRST PROTO DISCOVERIES
 Solder apertures ratio for tmc is 7.
 AGI changed it to a 10.

+NEW TASK LIST
-Check thermal connection to ground, etc. move endstop protection resistor to connector side of MLV.
+Check thermal connection to ground, etc. move endstop protection resistor to connector side of MLV ?
+This will make it less of a noise filter.
+We probably want to leave it the way it is and over voltage blowing MLV will be??

+michal's fan request
+clean up motor ip

+ADC to extensions